RippleDomain/2D-Ray-Tracing-CPP/README.md

 ## How to Run

 - There is a release that you can download and run in the Releases section.
 Simply download **2D-Ray-Tracing-CPP.zip**, extract it, and run the **Ray-Tracing-in-CPP.exe** file.
-- It is necessary that you the .exe file and SDL3.dll file to be in the same directory for the executable to run.
+- It is necessary that you the Ray-Tracing-in-CPP.exe file and SDL3.dll file to be in the same directory for the executable to run.

 ---